AndreasHeger/gat/doc/usage.rst

 to the G+C effect.
 Using isochores can control for this effect to some extent.

-Isochores split the :term:`workspace` into smaller workspaces of similar properties, so called *isochore workspaces*.
+Isochores split the :term:`workspace` into smaller workspaces of similar properties, so called :term:`isochore workspaces`.
 Simulations are performed for each :term:`isochore workspaces` separately.
 At the end, results for each all isochore workspaces are aggregated.

 In order to add isochores, use the *--isochore-file* command line option.

+.. _counters:

 Choosing measures of association
 --------------------------------